-Partition Management

-Restore detected partition on page 25

-Virtual RAID Assembly on page 20

 You partition is gone?
 Accidentally deleted by user or by malicious software it is still chance it can be restored if not overwritten yet.
 Scan hard disk for deleted partition and use Restore command to get your partition back!
-We recommend you to restore your important data first; Partition Manager Overview on page 48 By using small Partition Manager module in Active@ UNDELETE you can execute basic partition manipulation such as creation, formatting and delete.
-It can be useful during partition recovery operations; Disk Images Disk Image Overview on page 66 We advice to create Disk Image of a drive you work with before any actual recovery or partition restoration.
-It may prevent loosing data in accidental writing of cumulative hardware malfunction; Advanced Tools Edit Boot Sectors on page 52 For advanced operations, you can manipulate partition table and boot sector attributes by using template dialogs; Disk Editor Tool on page 54 Advanced and integrated in Active@ UNDELETE environment disk editor - read and write data on low level.
-Rollback Partition Changes on page 66 If all your manipulation with hard disk partitioning was made by using Active@ UNDELETE you can rollback (e.g. undo) all changes you have made in few clicks.
-File Preview on page 30 To confirm that the file you have detected is exactly the file you seek, you can use File Preview feature before the actual recovery.
+We recommend you to restore your important data first;

+By using small Partition Manager module in Active@ UNDELETE you can execute basic partition manipulation such as creation, formatting and delete.
+It can be useful during partition recovery operations;

+Disk Images

+Disk Image Overview on page 78

+We advice to create Disk Image of a drive you work with before any actual recovery or partition restoration.
+It may prevent loosing data in accidental writing of cumulative hardware malfunction;

+Advanced Tools

+Edit boot sectors on page 64 For advanced operations, you can manipulate partition table and boot sector attributes by using template dialogs;

+Disk Editor Tool on page 66 Advanced and integrated in Active@ UNDELETE environment disk editor - read and write data on low level.

+Rollback Partition Changes on page 91

+If all your manipulation with hard disk partitioning was made by using Active@ UNDELETE you can rollback (e.g. undo) all changes you have made in few clicks.

+File Preview on page 36

+To confirm that the file you have detected is exactly the file you seek, you can use File Preview feature before the actual recovery.
 It also helps to confirm file integrity first.
 Some restriction applies for DEMO version;